loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 As these languages are higher level compared to an assembly language, it of course comes with the cost of removing some control.
-A lot of these are however modelled for imperative language, and expect the source language to follow the traditional stack frame based calling convention , which, depending on the source language, might not always be the most fitting choice.
+A lot of these are however modelled for imperative language, and expect the source language to follow the traditional stack frame based calling convention, which, depending on the source language, might not always be the most fitting choice.
 For these case, it might be nicer to target an assembly language directly instead.

 When you #todo[you] directly target an assembly language portability suffers as is to